leoloso/leoloso.com/src/work.md

 <a href="https://graphql-by-pop.com" title="GraphQL by PoP logo"><img src="/images/graphql-by-pop-logo.jpg" style="max-width: 250px;"></a>

-## Frameworks/Specifications
+## Frameworks

-[PoP](https://github.com/leoloso/PoP) describes an architecture based on a server-side component model, which provides a mechanism to build, configure and even deploy the application.
+[PoP](https://github.com/leoloso/PoP) describes an architecture based on a server-side component model, which provides a mechanism to build, configure and even deploy the application, and it implements it in PHP.

-Currently implemented in PHP, I hope it can eventually become a specification, so that it can be implemented in other languages too.

 <a href="https://github.com/leoloso/PoP" title="PoP logo"><img src="/images/pop-logo-horizontal-whitebg.png"></a>